 I’ll be honest.
 Becoming an influencer isn’t something that’s going to happen overnight.

 It takes a lot of hard work, consistent effort, and persistence.
-Even after you become an influencer, you need to keep your foot on the gas pedal to maintain your status.
+Even after becoming an influencer, you must keep your foot on the gas pedal to maintain your status.

 Although it’s not easy, it’s definitely worthwhile.

 The great thing about it is that building influence has a snowball effect.
-While you may only have a minimal amount of influence when first starting out, this grows and grows over time.
+While you may only have minimal influence when first starting out, this grows and grows over time.

 In other words, the first stages are the most difficult and time-consuming.